A. Private Property, Law, and Human Rights

 1. The background of the debate

 A couple of weeks ago, in response to an interesting interchange between the Catholic bloggers Pascal-Emmanuel Gobry (or PEG) and Elizabeth Bruenig on the subject of private property, natural rights, and positive law, I weighed in with an essay summarizing the issues at stake and offering a bit of historical perspective from Thomas Aquinas, whose thinking on private property was enormously influential in the catholic tradition.
 (I deliberately use the small-case “catholic” here, since the teaching of Thomas here is as much the legacy of Protestants as of Roman Catholics.)
-Mrs. Bruenig had argued that Augustine was a legal realist (meaning, for this context, that he held property rights to be the product of human law, rather than nature; though there are other meanings of the term), to which Mr. Gobry replied, more or less: (a) So what?
+Mrs. Bruenig had argued that Augustine was a “legal realist” in the sense that he held property rights to be the product of human law, rather than nature (though there are other broader meanings of the term), to which Mr. Gobry replied, more or less: (a) So what?
 The rest of the tradition is not legal realist on this question; and (b) regardless, this is obviously a bad idea, and leads to totalitarianism.
 (See the interchange here, here, and here)

 In response, accordingly, I sought to clarify the nature of Mr. Gobry’s concerns under (b), since there are certainly valid conservative worries, while disentangling them from his unhelpfully vague notion of the “transcendent dignity” of human nature that “the state is duty-bound to protect”; private property, I pointed out, simply does not seem to fit in with those other fundamental human rights that he sought to appeal to.
 I made this point by drawing on Aquinas’s helpful discussion of the natural and non-natural features of property right in ST II-II q.
 66, thus incidentally undercutting Mr. Gobry’s (a)—if Aquinas argued that private property was determined by human rather than natural law, Mr. Gobry’s list of allies grew thin.